mirego/accent/README.md

 For the production setup, we use Docker to build an OTP release of the app.
 With docker-compose, you can run the image locally.
 Here are the steps to have a working app running locally with Docker:

-_When running the production env, you need to provide a valid GOOGLE_API_CLIENT_ID in the `docker-compose.yml` file._
+_When running the production env, you need to provide a valid authentication setup in the `environment` section in `docker-compose.yml` file._
+See the following sections to see available variables to enable third-party logins or dummy login (email only, no password).

 1. Run `make build` to build the OTP release with Docker
 2. Run `make dev-start-postgresql` to start an instance of Postgresql.
 The instance will run on port 5432 with the `postgres` user.
 You can change those values in the `docker-compose.yml` file.
 3. Run `make dev-start-application` to start the app!
 The release hook of the release will execute migrations and seeds before starting the webserver on port 4000 (again you can change the settings in `docker-compose.yml`)

 _That’s it!
-You now have a working Accent instance without installing Elixir or Node!_
+You now have a working Accent instance without installing Elixir or NodeJS!_

 ## 🌳 Environment variables